CaptBV/piholeblocklist/README.md

       - <metaproperty="og:site"content="gameindustry.eu">
       - [update21.11.2020,22:47:56]<br>
 ```
-This list merely removes the 3 invalid domains.
+The ```blocklist-valid-domains```-file is merely a curated list that does not contain these invalid domains.
 <br>
 Method:
 <br>